garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 ## Crawlers must expose the IP ranges they use for crawling

-To complement the REP, crawler operators should publish the IP ranges they have allocated for crawling in a standardized, machine-readable format, and keep this information reasonably up-to-date (i.e., should not be outdated for more than 7 days).
+To complement the REP, crawler operators should publish the IP ranges they have allocated for crawling in {{JAFAR}} format, and keep this information reasonably up-to-date, according to the specification.

 The object containing the IP addresses must be linked from the page describing the crawler, and it must also be referenced in the page's metadata for machine